Lison18/unit_3/README.md

             print("Login incorrect")
       ```

 The "try_login" method checks if the entered email and password exist in the "users" table of the "project3.db" database.
 It creates an SQL query, executes it, and prints the result.
-If the result has a length of 1, the user is navigated to the "MenuScreen".
+If the result has a length of 1, the user is directed to the "MenuScreen".
 Otherwise, an error message is displayed.
 ```.py
     def try_register(self):
         self.parent.current = "SignupScreen"